theplatypus/theplatypus.github.io/_posts/2024-02-03-lasso-selection.md

 ---
-title: Variable Selection with Lasso Regressor
+title: Feature selection with Lasso Regularization Path
 date: 2024-02-02 08:00:00 +0100
-categories: [Data Science, Variable Selection]
+categories: [Data Science, Feature Selection]
 tags: [feature, selection, criterion]     # TAG names should always be lowercase
 math: true
 ---

-## Introduction
+## In a nutshell

+Imagine you're a chef in a kitchen full of ingredients, some of which enhance your dish's flavor, while others might not blend well together or might even spoil the taste.

-In the vast expanse of data analysis, selecting the right set of variables for your model is akin to finding the most valuable pieces in a treasure chest
+In the world of data analysis, this culinary challenge is akin to **feature selection** — the art of choosing the right set of ingredients (predictors) to make your model (dish) as predictive and understandable as possible.

-Among various techniques, **Lasso regression** is my personal favorite:
+Among various techniques to select features, **Lasso regularization path** is my personal favorite:

 - it has solid statistical foundations
+- we can base it on information criterions
 - it has a very visual interpretation

-This post delves into the concept of using a Lasso regressor to perform an **explainable** and **criterion based** variable selection.

-> TLDR; we will incrementally increase the $$ \lambda $$ penalty through what we call the **regularization path**.
+> In this post we will see how to get an **explainable**, **criterion based** feature selection from a Lasso regressor, by incrementally decreasing its $$ l_1 $$ penalty
+{: .prompt-info }

-### What is Feature Selection and Why is it Important?
+## What is Feature Selection

 <!-- Without going to much in details here, let's introduce *Feature selection* as seeking the most relevant set of predictors for your model, which is the set that: